NeoSkin7/Website/site/content/post/eclipse26.md

 So, my party went to the highest place we could find (the highest point in the area) and used a couple of different techniques that had been shared online - and I wanted to share how successful they were.

-The first technique that we had was to use a colander:
+The first technique that we had was to use a colander.

 ![The colander](/img/post/eclipse26/colander.png)